melt-umn/melt-website/content/silver/concepts/layout.md

 ```

 Note that before and after the first and last signature element there is no `Layout` added: that's the responsibility of the parent production, whatever that may be.

+## Root layout

+The set of layout terminals allowed before and after the start symbol in a parser is also known as the root layout.
+By default this is just the layout of the root nonterminal, but this can be [customized in a parser declaration](/silver/ref/decl/parsers#how-do-i-control-the-layout-accepted-beforeafter-the-root-nonterminal).

 ## Layout inference